 CBCT is useful in a variety of diagnostic situations, including but not limited to.

 - Oral Surgeries

 - Endodontic anomalies

-Dr. Bandrowsky leverages this innovative technology to quickly and easily share 3D images of the area of concern with your referring doctor – allowing the doctors to collaborate on your care, improving your experience, and delivering a positive treatment outcome.
+Drs.
+Bandrowsky and Lomas leverages this innovative technology to quickly and easily share 3D images of the area of concern with your referring doctor – allowing the doctors to collaborate on your care, improving your experience, and delivering a positive treatment outcome.